stinkyfart69420/easydd/README.md

 # Note:
 Contribuitions are welcome!

-Please open a pull request if you find a bug in the tool.
+Please open a Issue if you find a bug in the tool.